 After completing the module, the student is able to describe the tasks, objectives and different operating environments of physiotherapy in promoting clients' health and rehabilitation.
 The student is able to explain the functional limitations and resources affecting the client's functional ability.
 The student is able to apply this knowledge in the planning of client-oriented rehabilitation.
 The student is able to create a safe and encouraging interactive relationship with the client and observe the principles of professional ethics.
 The student is able to gain information on the client and their functional ability throughout the physiotherapy process using different methods.
 The student recognises the significance of clinical reasoning as part of a client's physiotherapy process.
-The student is able to create clear, measurable and realistic rehabilitation goals with the client.
 The student is able to utilise the perspectives and experiences of other professionals in their work in the client's rehabilitation.
 The student is able to assess the need for mobility aids as well as procure them and instruct the client in their use.
 The student can communicate verbally and in writing in English.